artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

  - Community had to re-write every useful library "For Swift" again, making it instable
  - Community changed to be "Swift XX" as opposed to "Cocoa XX", swift purism vs mature pragmaticism
  - https://twitter.com/orta/status/649214813168640000

+#### React Native, one year later

+In our announcement we talked about the lack of nuanced post-mortems on React Native.
+We're now a year in, we can at least try to help out in that space.
+We're sticking with React Native for the foreseeable future.
+It would take some _drastics_ changes in the Apple ecosystem for us to consider

 [eidolon-postmortem]: http://artsy.github.io/blog/2014/11/13/eidolon-retrospective/